What is ACE?

 ACE enables the user to view and download information regarding all works included in ACE, as well as works of an ASCAP writer or publisher member, or the works of a writer affiliated with another PRO that are licensed by ASCAP for performances in the U.S. ACE also enables the user to view and download the combined ASCAP catalogs of the following music publishers that own, control or administer multiple catalogs: BMG Rights Management Group, EMI Music Publishing Group, Sony Music Publishing Group, Universal Music Publishing Group and Warner/Chappell Music Group.
-Note: Given the extensive size of these publishers' catalogs (as well as the downloadable ASCAP Repertory), downloading their catalogs (and the ASCAP Repertory) will require a text viewer/editor capable of opening very large files, or importing the files into Microsoft Access Version 2007 or later.
+Note: Given the extensive size of these publishers' catalogs (as well as the downloadable ASCAP Repertory), downloading their catalogs (and the ASCAP Repertory) will require a text viewer/editor capable of opening very large files.

 If there is a dispute pending as to ownership or other rights with respect to a work, ACE advises the user to "Contact ASCAP For More Information."
 To contact ASCAP for information about a listing on ACE, click here, or call us at (800) ASCAP-95 and ask for Repertory Department.

 Resigned Members and Removed Works: